-Willow Lane CP School recognises that children may make disclosures against someone who is in a position of trust not in the school setting.
+Willow Tree Federation recognises that children may make disclosures against someone who is in a position of trust / is working or volunteering with children, not in the school setting.
 This may be an adult in a place of worship, a sports coach or a club leader.
 After ensuring that the child is safe, we recognise that we must refer to the LADO and share information.

-Low Level Concerns
+• Low Level Concerns

-Willow Lane CP School ensure that all staff are aware of how to recognise and report low level concerns around staff behaviour or conduct.
+Willow Tree Federation ensure that all staff are aware of how to recognise and report low level concerns around staff behaviour or conduct.